75 Kihapai

 No analysis available

-I searched for language like "laundry on each floor," "laundry room on every floor," or floor-by-floor laundry access and found none.
-The public remarks instead reference private laundry in the unit and a dedicated laundry area on the ground floor, which does not establish community laundry on every floor.
+I searched for wording like "laundry on each floor," "laundry room on every floor," and similar public-remark references to community laundry on each level.
+The remarks only mention a dedicated washer/dryer, a covered private washing machine, and a ground-floor laundry setup, not laundry on every floor.

 All 6 MLS listings include parking in parking_features and multiple public remarks reference parking stalls (quotes: 'one designated parking', 'One assigned parking stall is included').
 Evidence is consistent across agents and listings, so there is high confidence the building offers parking.